Twin Peaks, California: History

-Originally settled in the 1860s with many surrounding strawberry farms, the town would first be known as Strawberry Flat.
+Originally settled in the 1860s, the first settlers included many strawberry farmers.
+The area would first be known as Strawberry Flat.
 Some of the first buildings to be constructed in the town include the now gone Squirrel Inn, the still-standing Antlers Inn, and the also still-standing Pine Rose Cabins.
-The Antlers Inn originated in 1919 when some 20 cabins were simultaneously constructed around a central lodge then known as the Alpine Terrace Resort.
+The Antlers Inn originated in 1919 when some 20 cabins were simultaneously constructed around a central lodge known then as the Alpine Terrace Resort.

 Calvary Chapel Bible College

 In 1975, Calvary Chapel Bible College purchased and renovated the Monte Corona resort, repurposing it as a Biblical college and Conference Center.
-In 1994, C.C.B.C. would relocate to Murrieta, California before returning to Twin Peaks after nearly 30 years.
-The Bible College is currently undergoing major construction and creating more employment & investment for the community.
+In 1994, C.C.B.C. would relocate to Murrieta, California and the former site became repurposed as a Christian Conference Center along with meeting place for Calvery Chapel - Twin Peaks.
+C.C.B.C. returned to Twin Peaks in July 2022 after nearly 30 years and began massive renovations & projects on all campus buildings.
+The Bible College underwent major construction & renovations; and involved in creating more employment & investment for the community.

 Church of Spiritual Technology

 The Church of Scientology's Church of Spiritual Technology has been located in Twin Peaks since 1982.